simonw/datasette/docs/settings.rst

 Datasette uses a secret string to sign secure values such as cookies.

 If you do not provide a secret, Datasette will create one when it starts up.
-This secret will reset every time the Datasette server restarts though, so things like authentication cookies will not stay valid between restarts.
+This secret will reset every time the Datasette server restarts though, so things like authentication cookies and :ref:`API tokens <CreateTokenView>` will not stay valid between restarts.

 You can pass a secret to Datasette in two ways: with the ``--secret`` command-line option or by setting a ``DATASETTE_SECRET`` environment variable.